Part 1 of a 3 part series on local nature destinations

 Rotary-Greenway Trail: A 20 km, mostly paved trail from the Ecology Park on Ashburnham Dr., through East City in Peterborough and north to Lakefield.
 Highlights: Birds (especially in the marsh just north of the Trent Science Complex), butterflies, amphibian chorus in spring.

 Meadowvale Park: Located at west end of Frances Stewart Rd. at Ashdale Crescent W. Extends west of Rotary Greenway Trail.
-Highlights: woodland, field and stream habitat, good general birding, ducks on river
+Highlights: woodland, field and stream habitat; excellent destination to see migrating songbirds in May and then again from late August to early October; large numbers of American Redstarts, Yellow Warblers, Gray Catbirds, and Warbling Vireos during the breeding season

-GreenUP Ecology Park: Located on Ashburnham Dr. just south of Maria St. Highlights: wide variety of display gardens, native plant nursery and sales, diverse butterflies and nesting songbirds (e.g., American Redstart, Gray Catbird), winter bird feeder trail maintained by PFN, migrants in spring in fall, nature education program, gardening workshops
+GreenUP Ecology Park: Located on Ashburnham Dr. just south of Maria St. Highlights: wide variety of display gardens, native plant nursery and sales, diverse butterflies and nesting songbirds (e.g., American Redstart, Gray Catbird), winter bird feeder trail maintained by the Peterborough Field Naturalists, migrants in spring in fall, nature education programs, gardening workshops

 Beavermead Park: Located on Ashburnham Dr. just south of Maria St. Best locations include Tollington Bridge area and Beavermead Campground.
 Highlights: ducks and herons along Meade Cr., spring and fall migrants in campground